nylander/BBB/README.md

-# Portable Classroom Linux Servers on BeagleBone Black
+# A Portable Classroom Linux Server on the BeagleBone Black

 By: Johan Nylander, BILS

-Version: 03/07/2014 10:55:19 PM
+Version: 03/10/2014 02:08:34 PM

 ***WARNING***: Partially incomplete instructions.